v-sundaresan/truenet/README.md

  - mwsc models are ideal for fine-tuning on small datasets (<20 subjects) while ukbb models are better for larger ones.

 ---
+### Recommendations

+To begin with we recommend that you try one of the pretrained models that is supplied with truenet (see [below](#pretrained-models)).
+If you find that this doesn't work as well as you would like then try fine tuning one of the pretrained models.
+If that still doesn't work well then try training from scratch.

+Note that one reason that things might not work well is if the preprocessing fails, so make sure you check the preprocessing results before running trunet (looking at the images in _fsleyes_ is normally the best way to check if the registrations, brain extractions and bias field corrections are good or not).

+The simplest way to choose which pretrained model to choose is just by looking at example images from those datasets (see [WMH challenge](https://wmh.isi.uu.nl/) and [UK Biobank](https://www.ukbiobank.ac.uk/enable-your-research/about-our-data)) and deciding which ones look closer to yours or not.
+One of the reasons that different models are needed is that images vary between different MRI sequences and scanners.
+Sometimes the differences are obvious to the eye and sometimes not, and deep learning networks can sometimes be sensitive to subtle differences.
+If you are not sure which is closest then pick one and try it, and then try the other one if you are not happy.

+When performing a fine tuning operation it is necessary to supply your own labelled images (i.e. images and manual segmentations) and for this to work we recommend that you have at least 14 images (though you can try with less and see if you are lucky).
+Typically, the more you have the better your chances of it adapting well to the characteristics of your images and/or the specifics of your segmentation protocol/preferences.
+Normally we would recommend trying fine tuning before training from scratch (and the latter isn't needed if your fine tuning results are good) but the one exception to this is when your images are obviously very different to those in the pretrained datasets, as in this case you are unlikely to get a good result from fine tuning.

+When performing a training from scratch, the situation is similar to that for fine tuning - you need a set of your own labelled images, but you need more in this case and we would recommend a minimum of 25 images (though again, you can try your luck with less).

+---
 **_IMPORTANT NOTE:_**

 Currently pretrained models, based on the [MWSC](https://wmh.isi.uu.nl/) (MICCAI WMH Segmentation Challenge) and [UKBB](https://www.ukbiobank.ac.uk/enable-your-research/about-our-data) (UK Biobank) datasets, are available at: https://drive.google.com/drive/folders/1iqO-hd27NSHHfKun125Rt-2fh1l9EiuT?usp=share_link.
 These will be integrated more fully into FSL in the future, where these models will be available in the '$FSLDIR/data/truenet/models' folder.
 Currently, for testing purposes, you can download the models from the above drive link and place them into a folder of your choice.
 You then need to set the folder as an environment variable before running truenet.